en:EV Hub:Is EV right for me GB/EN

 CUPRA Born Solutions Personal Contract Plan representative example:

-Monthly price and customer deposit correct as of 18 June 2024 based on a 36 month contract length.
+Monthly price and customer deposit correct as of 29 August 2024.

 With a Solutions Personal Contract Plan (PCP) you simply select your model, mileage and deposit.
 Monthly payments can then be spread across 18 to 49 months.
 At the end of your agreement, you can choose to exchange it for a brand new model, pay the optional final payment and own the car, or hand it back (subject to terms and conditions).
 Other finance products are available.
 Provided by SEAT Financial Services.

-For CUPRA Born, the prices shown are the MDP (Manufacturer's Direct Price).
+² If you are configuring a CUPRA Born or CUPRA Tavascan, then prices shown are the MDP (Manufacturer's Direct Price).
 This is the price set by CUPRA which you pay for the vehicle.
-CUPRA Born vehicles are sold by CUPRA UK, a trading division of Volkswagen Group United Kingdom Limited (please note that you will need to visit an authorised CUPRA Agent to order, purchase and take delivery of your CUPRA Born vehicle).
+CUPRA Born and CUPRA Tavascan vehicles are sold by CUPRA UK, a trading division of Volkswagen Group United Kingdom Limited (please note that you will need to visit an authorised CUPRA Agent to order, purchase and take delivery of your CUPRA Born or CUPRA Tavasvan vehicle).
 The Manufacturer's Direct Price includes delivery to an authorised CUPRA Agent, number plates, new vehicle registration free, the first year's Vehicle Excise Duty and VAT (calculated at 20%).
-You can find out more about the CUPRA model for selling CUPRA Born vehicles by clicking here.
+You can find out more about the CUPRA model for selling CUPRA Born and CUPRA Tavascan vehicles by clicking here.

 CUPRA UK may change recommended prices at any time (this includes where there are government changes in regulation and/or legislation).